jcoleman45/6300test/Project2/D1/DesignDocument.md

 - A `Discount` base class is implemented so that there is scope for additional type of discounts to be added in future.
 Currently only the absolute discount and gold member discounts are available
 - The processed discounts are tied to transactions
-- The implementation level attributes (ex - lists etc...) are not shown in the class diagram
+- The implementation level attributes (for example lists) are not shown in the class diagram